TheRedDot/MonologExtraBundle/doc/configuration_reference.md

         # log console exception
         on_console_exception: true

-        # add uid in the headers of responses
+        # add request id in the headers of responses
-        add_uid_to_response: true
+        add_request_id_to_response: true

-    # you can change the provider for uid, user and session_id
+    # you can change the provider for request id, user and session_id
     provider:
-        uid: Hexanet\Common\MonologExtraBundle\Provider\Uid\ApacheUniqueIdProvider
+        request_id: Hexanet\Common\MonologExtraBundle\Provider\RequestId\ApacheUniqueIdProvider

         user: Hexanet\Common\MonologExtraBundle\Provider\User\SymfonyUserProvider